Anup-Deshmukh/Unsupervised-Chunking/README.md

 ## Data preparation (CONLL)

-Please refer to the code inside data_conll for all the processed files and the original conll ata files.
+Please refer to the code inside data_conll for all the processed files and the original conll data files.
 Details will be updated soon.

 ## Files